 - Our special sections for Child Development and Journal of Abnormal Psychology

-- I love science writing; check out my blogs for Scientific American, Behavioral Scientist, Psychology Today, The Conversation, and Child and Family Blog
+- I write popular science articles for Scientific American, Behavioral Scientist, Psychology Today, The Conversation, and The Child and Family Blog

 - For my research and outreach, I received the National Postdoc Prize (KNAW & KHMW), George Butterworth Young Scientist Award (EADP), Rising Star Award (APS), Achievement Award for Early Career Psychologists (APA), and SRCD Early Career Research Contributions Award (SRCD)

-- 2018-present: Assistant Professor, Research Institute of Child Development and Education, University of Amsterdam
+- 2018-2021: Assistant Professor, Research Institute of Child Development and Education, University of Amsterdam

 - 2016-2018: Marie Skłodowska-Curie Fellow, Department of Psychology, Stanford University